Kilobyte4621/scripts/README.md

-# bashs
+# scripts
- bash scripts for linux desktops and servers
+ scripts for linux desktops and servers